Responding to coronavirus crisis, India slashes rates

 This was the first time in five years that the RBI has acted outside the scheduled dates for policy meetings.
 The MPC was originally scheduled to meet in early April.
 The last time RBI cut rates in an out-of-turn move was in March 2015 following a budget announcement.

+“The RBI surpassed expectations by delivering more than what the market had anticipated, and its promise to ‘do whatever it takes’ has come good,” said Rahul Bajoria, India chief economist at Barclays.

+The RBI in an unexpected move also cut banks’ cash reserve ratio or the proportion of deposits that banks need to set aside with it as cash by 100 bps to 3%, freeing up additional rupee liquidity for banks to on-lend for a year.

-The RBI also permitted banks to provide a three-month moratorium on all term loans and said it stands ready to provide necessary liquidity and take all measures essential to preserve financial stability in the domestic economy.
+The RBI permitted banks to provide a three-month moratorium on all term loans and said it stands ready to provide necessary liquidity and take all measures essential to preserve financial stability in the domestic economy.

+“The RBI has pulled out its bazooka,” said Prithviraj Srinivas, chief economist at Axis Capital.

+“It has pulled down the cost of capital through deep policy rate cuts, it has increased the quantity of money through CRR cuts and asset purchases, and more importantly reduced financial stress in the economy through its 3-month moratorium on all term loans as well as working capital”.

 MARKETS YO-YO

-India’s blue-chip NSE Nifty 50 index reversed direction and trimmed gains of over 3% after the rate cut to be down 1%.
+India’s blue-chip NSE Nifty 50 index reversed direction and trimmed gains of over 3% after the rate cut, and was down 0.5%.

+The markets were likely disappointed due to the absence of any sector specific measures while there was also nothing for mutual funds who have been bearing the brunt of the sharp jump in corporate bond yields.

+RBI noted that the duration and spread of the virus would be key in determining its impact on the global and domestic economy and thus the MPC refrained from giving any projections on either growth or inflation at this uncertain time.

 India’s retail inflation eased to a two-month low in February, rising 6.58%, but remained above the RBI’s target band.
 However, inflation was below economists’ estimates of 6.80%.

-Most global central banks, including the U.S. Federal Reserve, have cut interest rates to battle the impact of the COVID-19 outbreak, while many have also resorted to printing money to prevent their economies from slipping towards recession.
+Most global central banks, including the U.S. Federal Reserve, have cut interest rates to battle the impact of the outbreak, while many have also resorted to printing money to prevent their economies from slipping towards recession.

-The European Central Bank ditched a cap on how many bonds it can buy from any single euro zone country on Thursday, clearing the way for potentially unlimited money-printing as it scaled up its response to the pandemic.
+The measures “will help to assuage the markets in these increasingly unsettled times and offer some protection against widespread defaults, even though the actual impact on boosting economic activity may be limited,” said Aditi Nayar, Principal Economist at rating agency ICRA.

-Reporting by Swati Bhat; Editing by Euan Rocha & Simon Cameron-Moore
+Reporting by Swati Bhat; Additional reporting by Nupur Anand and Abhirup Roy; Editing by Euan Rocha & Simon Cameron-Moore